PagerDuty-Samples/pagerduty-oauth-sample-node/README.md

 };
 const authUrl = `${baseOAuthUrl}/authorize?${qs.stringify(authParams)}`;
 ```
-The values for `client_id` and `redirect_uri` are taken from `config.json`, and `response_type` is important as it tells PagerDuty what type of flow you initiating.
-In this case, by setting `response_type: 'code'` we are kicking off an Authorization Grant Flow.
+The values for `client_id` and `redirect_uri` are taken from `config.json`, and `response_type` is important as it tells PagerDuty what type of flow is being initiated.
+In this case, by setting `response_type: 'code'` the flow is an Authorization Grant Flow.

-A successful response from calling the `/oauth/authorize` endpoint should result in PagerDuty calling the `redirect_uri` you specified, which is the `/callback` in this project.
-The function at the `/callback` endpoint is expecting PagerDuty to send a `code` in the query string.
-Using this `code` and the `PD_CLIENT_SECRET` in `config.json` you are now ready to request an Access Token.
+A successful response from calling the `https://app.pagerduty.com/oauth/authorize` endpoint should result in PagerDuty calling the `redirect_uri` you specified, which is the `/callback` in this project.
+The function at `/callback` is expecting PagerDuty to send a `code` in the query string.
+Using this `code` and the `PD_CLIENT_SECRET` in `config.json` you are now ready to request an access token.

-To request an access token from PagerDuty you'll `POST` the following token parameters in the body of the request to `https://app.pagerduty.com/oauth/token`.
+To request an access token from PagerDuty you'll `POST` the values from `tokenParams` shown below in the body of the request to `https://app.pagerduty.com/oauth/token`.

 ```javascript
 const tokenParams = {